 After filling out the form, go to the RDO and submit the duly-accomplished BIR Form 1905 as well as your valid ID and any supporting documents (a list of documentary requirements are listed on the last page of the form).
 You can also email the form, along with your valid ID, to the email address of your current RDO.

 Knowing your BIR RDO and its RDO code ensures that your transactions with the BIR are as smooth and seamless as possible.
 Keep in mind that you can only have one RDO code but you can transfer it should you have a change of address.
-If you have any issues and concerns with your RDO code, you can call the BIR Customer Assistance Division hotline (02) 8538-3200 or email [email protected].
+If you have any issues and concerns with your RDO code, you can call the BIR Customer Assistance Division hotline (02) 8538-3200 or email the BIR at [email protected].